Laguerre-Freud Equations for the Generalized Charlier, Generalized Meixner and Gauss Hypergeometric Orthogonal Polynomials: Introduction

 \section{Introduction}

-Discrete orthogonal polynomials is a distinguished and well established part of the theory of orthogonal polynomials and classical monographs have been devoted to this type of orthogonal polynomials.
-For example, the classical case is discussed in detail in \cite{NSU} and the Riemann--Hilbert problem was considered in order to study asymptotics and applications in \cite{baik}.
-For a authoritative discussion of the subject see \cite{Ismail,Ismail2,Beals_Wong,walter}.
-Semiclassical discrete orthogonal polynomials, where a discrete Pearson equation is fulfilled by the weight, has been treated extensively in the literature, see \cite{diego_paco,diego_paco1 ,diego,diego1} and references therein for an comprehensive account.
-For some specific type of weights of generalized Charlier and Meixner types, the corresponding Freud--Laguerre type equations for the coefficients of the three term recurrence has been studied, see for example \cite{clarkson,filipuk_vanassche0,filipuk_vanassche1,filipuk_vanassche2,smet_vanassche}.
+Discrete orthogonal polynomials are a distinguished and well-established part of the theory of orthogonal polynomials, and classical monographs have been devoted to this type of orthogonal polynomials.
+For example, the classical case is discussed in detail in \cite{NSU}, and the Riemann--Hilbert problem was considered to study asymptotics and applications in \cite{baik}.
+For an authoritative discussion of the subject, see \cite{Ismail, Ismail2, Beals_Wong, walter}.
+Semiclassical discrete orthogonal polynomials, where a discrete Pearson equation is fulfilled by the weight, have been extensively treated in the literature, see \cite{diego_paco, diego_paco1, diego, diego1}, and references therein for a comprehensive account.
+For some specific types of weights of generalized Charlier and Meixner types, the corresponding Freud--Laguerre type equations for the coefficients of the three-term recurrence have been studied, see for example \cite{clarkson, filipuk_vanassche0, filipuk_vanassche1, filipuk_vanassche2, smet_vanassche}.